Juan Sinforiano Bogarín

-Juan Sinforiano Bogarín (August 21, 1863 - February 25, 1949) was an eminent Paraguayan clergyman, the first Roman Catholic archbishop of Paraguay.
+Juan Sinforiano Bogarín (21 August 1863 – 25 February 1949) was an eminent Paraguayan clergyman, the first Roman Catholic archbishop of Paraguay.

 His life

 Bogarín was born in Mbuyapey, a town in the Paraguarí Department, to Juan José Bogarin and Mónica de la Cruz González.
 Having become orphans after the War of the Triple Alliance, Juan Sinforiano and his three siblings were raised by their maternal aunt, María Pabla González.

 He spent his childhood in Arecaya, Limpio.
 In 1880, at the age of 16, he entered the Counselor Seminary of Asunción, and graduated six years later.
-He was ordained as a priest on February 24, 1886, by Bishop Juan Antonio Aponte.
-He worked there until 1887, when he was chosen as bishop by Pope Leo XIII on September 21, 1894, after the death of Bishop Aponte in 1891.
-He was consecrated by the Main Bishop of Trípoli, Luigi Giuseppe Lasagna, on February 3, 1895 (February 3 is the Feast of St. Blaise, the patron saint of Paraguay).
+He was ordained as a priest on 24 February 1886, by Bishop Juan Antonio Aponte.
+He worked there until 1887, when he was chosen as bishop by Pope Leo XIII on 21 September 1894, after the death of Bishop Aponte in 1891.
+He was consecrated by the Main Bishop of Trípoli, Luigi Giuseppe Lasagna, on 3 February 1895 (the day of the Feast of St. Blaise, the patron saint of Paraguay).

 Bogarín held several positions in the Paraguayan Church, including that of rector churchman of the cathedral and that of general secretary of the Ecclesiastic Curia.